 This bill aims to limit the deference that courts give to state agencies when interpreting state statutes, administrative rules, or policies.
-It introduces a new provision stating that courts and administrative officers may consider a state agency's interpretation but are not required to defer to it.
+It introduces a new section that stipulates that courts and administrative officers may consider a state agency's interpretation but are not required to defer to it.
 Instead, they must interpret the meaning and effect of the law independently (de novo).
 Additionally, in cases involving state agencies, courts are instructed to favor reasonable interpretations that align with individuals' fundamental constitutional rights when there is any remaining doubt after applying standard interpretative tools.

 Statutes affected: Introduced, 01/29/2025: 1-26-37